top of page

 • Look constantly at what is higher, smaller, thinner, thicker when spending time with your little one.
 Things like, which is the tallest tree? can become a fun game on a trip to the park or the shops.

-• Please be mindful of the time your little one is spending on devices such at tablets.
-Sharing an actual book only takes ten minutes and are an excellent tool for building bonds with your child.
+• Sharing an actual book only takes ten minutes and are an excellent tool for building bonds with your child.
+It is free to use the library.

 Daffodil Bulbs _edited.jpg